ambientelivre/alfresco-backup-linux/README.md

 ## script-backup-alfresco-docker.sh

-For alfresco 7.x family in Docker/Tomcat.
+For alfresco 7.x and 25.x family in Docker.